piotrmurach/github/README.md

 Supports all the API methods(nearly 200).
 It's build in a modular way, that is, you can either instantiate the whole api wrapper Github.new or use parts of it e.i.
 Github::Repos.new if working solely with repositories is your main concern.

-## Important!!
-Since version 0.5 the way the gem queries the GitHub api underwent important changes.
-It closely mirros the Github api hierarchy e.i. if you want to create a download resource, lookup the github api spec and issue the request as in `github.repos.downloads.create`

 ## Installation

 Install the gem by issuing